CivicActions/guidebook/CONTRIBUTING.md

 You'll need a Github account, and to be added to the CivicActions Team ([instructions are here](docs/04-how-we-work/tools/github.md)).

 Go to a page, click edit, and make your changes, using [markdown](https://guides.github.com/features/mastering-markdown/).
 Before you commit your changes, click the "Preview changes" tab to make sure your formatting is good and everything looks right.

-When you save it ("make a commit"), there are three fields to fill out. *All of these are optional*, with default values, and in most cases it's fine to leave the defaults.
+When you save it ("make a commit"), fill out three fields. *All of these are optional*, with default values, and in most cases it's fine to leave the defaults.

-* **The commit title**: By default it is something like "Update \[filename\]".
+* **The commit title**: By default commit title something like "Update \[filename]".
 You can usually leave this as is (often this is ideal), or you can be more precise, but keep it short.
 * **Extended description**: Explain your changes, if you wish.
 Useful if you need more than the 50 characters available in the title.
-* **The branch name:** By default this will be a new branch, with a name like \[username\]-patch-1.
-If you want to change it to something more semantic (eg \[username\]-easy-github-contributing), that can be helpful to the reviewers, but it's not necessary.
+* **The branch name:** By default this will be a new branch, with a name like \[username]-patch-1.
+If you want to change it to something more semantic (eg \[username]-easy-github-contributing), that can be helpful to the reviewers, but it's not necessary.

 After you commit, you will be asked if you want to create a new pull request with the branch you created.
 You'll again be presented with a few fields, which you can generally leave as is.